StreamNet: A WAE for White Matter Streamline Analysis: Discussion

 Given that the model is trained using an approximation of the $W_1$ metric via sampling with Sinkhorn divergence, the full input streamlines were not exposed to the model during training.
 Thus it's possible that some components of the bundle are never seen and the model interpolates under the constraints of the $W_1$ metric in order to preserve the fiber geometry.
 This may introduce variability in the reconstruction process as some fibers may be inferred or ignored by the model.
 However, a potential advantage is that the reconstructions appear smoother due to regularization provided by the Sinkhorn approximation.
 Thus the model can be also thought of a smoothing filter on the input data.

-We envision that extensions of this simple model to more complex architectures such as Transformers or generative adversarial networks (GANs) resulting in analysis and synthesis of realistic sample populations.
+We envision that extensions of this simple model to more complex architectures such as Transformers or generative adversarial networks (GANs) can produce realistic sample populations from healthy control and treatment groups.
 This can in turn lead to potentially impactful applications for characterizing and understanding neurological manifestations of disease via tractoraphy among large population data sets.